Frequently Asked Questions about eLC

 If you are an instructor, you may use your Demo Student account to view your course.
 View more information about Demo Student accounts.

-8. I want to use Online Rooms in my course.
+8. I want to hold an online session, such as a webinar or virtual office hours.
 How do I get started?

 9. I want to add a blog or wiki to my course.
 Can I do this in eLC?

 If you'd like to use a blog or wiki with your eLC course, the CTL is currently doing a pilot of WordPress.
 Visit CTL Sites to get more information and request a site.